ignasimrmarvis/richpanel/README.md

 ## Run every day

+### Steps:

+Create a folder called tap-richpanel and donwload all the files and store them there.

-1. Delete from state-new.json all the lines except the one with the most recent tickets timestamp.
+Delete from state-new.json all the lines except the one with the most recent tickets timestamp.

-2. Delete state-previous.json
+Delete state-previous.json.

-3. Rename state-new.json as state-previous.json
+Rename state-new.json as state-previous.json.

-  4.1.
 Ignasi's laptop --> Run the following command in visual code studio:

 `richpanel-tap -c sample_config.json --state state-previous.json | target-stitch --config stitch-config.json > state-new.json`

-  4.2 Anyone else laptop --> Run the following commands one by one:
+Anyone else laptop --> Run the following commands one by one:

-`cd richpanel-tap`
+`cd tap-richpanel`

 `python3 -m venv ~/.virtualenvs/tap-richpanel`